johnzxcvbnm/Adi/unit_2/w06d01/student_labs/Captains_Log.md

 ### Bonuses
-1. make a new set of routes in a new file in your controller folder called foodlogs
+1. The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs
   1. build out the 7 restful routes for foodlogs, include a new model with whatever properties make sense
 1. make a seed file and seed it
 1. have your update route redirect to the show page of the log that was edited